BUILDING A SPECIAL HERITAGE MANAGEMENT MECHANISM

 The conformity and compatibility with international laws will help the Law on Cultural Heritage of Vietnam to be consistent with international law in this field, creating conditions for the international community to better understand the legal system on heritage - cultural assets of Vietnam.
 This will support Vietnam in international cooperation to protect and promote the value of national cultural assets, spreading the "cultural soft power" of Vietnam to the world.

-For Quang Nam in particular, it is necessary to protect and promote the cultural values that are being created every day, especially when Hoi An was recognized as a “Creative City in the field of handicrafts and folk arts” in the UNESCO Creative Cities Network.
+For Quang Nam in particular, it is necessary to protect and promote the cultural values that are being created every day, especially when Hoi An is recognized as a "Creative City in the field of handicrafts and folk arts" in the UNESCO Creative Cities Network.
 Hoi An has valuable cultural assets that are being created and spread to the community, the nation and humanity every day and every hour.

-These “additional remarks” will also contribute to protecting assets that have not been recognized as cultural heritage, because they are “not old enough to become heritage” according to the old Law on Cultural Heritage, but are worthy of being “national treasures” such as: architectures of many periods, elite occupations and traditional craft villages of the locality; or steles containing “thousand-year messages” that are being forgotten in the Champa ruins in My Son, Dong Duong, Chien Dan, Tra Kieu…
+These “additional remarks” will also contribute to protecting assets that have not been recognized as cultural heritage, because they are “not old enough to become heritage” according to the old Law on Cultural Heritage, but are worthy of being “national treasures” such as: architectures of many periods, elite occupations and traditional craft villages of the locality; or steles containing “thousand-year-old messages” that are being forgotten in the Champa ruins in My Son, Dong Duong, Chien Dan, Tra Kieu…

-INTERESTED IN POLICY TO SUPPORT ARTISANS
+POLICY OF SUPPORT FOR ARTISANS

-The policy of encouraging artisans to participate in preserving cultural heritage has received great attention in the draft revised Law on Cultural Heritage.
+The policy of encouraging artisans to participate in preserving cultural heritage received great attention in the draft revised Law on Cultural Heritage.

-No worthy treatment
+No proper treatment

-In 2015, the Government also issued Decree 109/2015/ND-CP, which stipulates support for folk artisans and excellent artisans, but they must be low-income or in difficult circumstances.
+In 2015, the Government also issued Decree 109/2015/ND-CP, which stipulates support for folk artisans and excellent artisans, but must be low-income or in difficult circumstances.
 According to this Decree, folk artisans and excellent artisans with incomes below 50% of the base salary will receive support of 850,000 VND/month.
 Artisans in households with incomes from 50% to below the base salary will receive support of 700,000 VND/month.

-Waiting for the law to take effect
+Waiting for the law to be enforced

-The treatment regimes for artisans are carefully considered based on their contributions to the value of heritage.
+The treatment regimes for artisans are carefully considered on the basis of their contributions to the value of heritage.
 Accordingly, artisans who are eligible for the title will be awarded the state honorary title and other forms of honor will be implemented according to the provisions of the law on emulation and commendation; support facilities, tools, objects, artifacts and related cultural spaces for activities of maintaining practice, teaching, creating, performing, to protect and promote the value of intangible cultural heritage.

 PROMOTING HERITAGE TOURISM